williamkohler/gradebook/README.md

 ## Students

-* A Student can see the courses he is registered for (with grades)
-* A Student can see his GPA for a given semester
+* Log in as a student with username: 'student@example.com' / password: 'foobar'.
+* When a student logs in they will see their GPA.
+* The student will also see a list of  courses they are enrolled in and their grade for the course.

 ## Administrators

+* Log in as an administrator with username: 'admin@example.com' / password: 'foobar'.
-* An Administrator can view enrollment counts across all courses for a semester.
+* The administrator can view all courses with the course's enrollment count.
-* An Administrator can view an average grade for a given course.
+* Administrators will also see a courses average grade.

+## Questions?

 For more information, contact Bill Kohler bkohler4@gmail.com